-If you have a very active dog who is running all day long on all sorts of surfaces, you may not need to cut your dog’s nails.
+If you have a very active dog who is running all day long on all sorts of surfaces, you may not need to cut your dog’s toenails.
 The contact with the surfaces might naturally do the job for you.
 However, this is not the case with most dogs.
 Protection dogs who live in the city or suburbs are generally lucky to walk outside for a mile or two every day, so they will need to have their nails trimmed periodically.

 Why It’s Important

 Many people think that the main reason to trim a dog’s toenails is for aesthetic purposes, as well as to keep the dog from destroying furniture and floors.
 However, what they do not realize is that a big consequence of overly long toenails is foot pain for the dog.
 When a protection dog’s toenails come into contact with hard surfaces, the hard surface will put pressure on the nail back up into the bed of the nail.
 This will force the toe to twist sideways or put pressure on all the joints of the toe.
-Neither of these are desirable, because they will both make your dog’s toes very sore and even potentially arthritic.
+Neither of these is desirable because they will both make your dog’s toes very sore and even potentially arthritic.
 It’ll make it so that the slightest touch will be painful to your protection dog, and he will not be okay with you picking up his paws to trim his nails.

 However, this is not the worst of it.
 It can also create more serious health problems in your dog.
 Animals rely on information from the nerves that are located in their feet so that they can process gravity in an accurate way and move through the world accordingly.
 In the case of wild dogs, they run long distances on a daily basis and their nails naturally get worn down.
 Generally, the only time their toenails touch the ground is when they climb hills.
 Since your protection dog has evolved from these wild dogs, his brain is naturally programmed to associate toenail contact with the ground with walking on a hill.
 As such, he will shift his body posture so that he leans forward over his forelimbs while he is “walking up the hill.”
 However, he is not actually walking up a hill, so he will also have to use his hind limbs to compensate for the altered movement of his forelimbs.
 This ends up bringing his paws closer together under his body, which is a hard posture to maintain.
 It will lead to overused muscles and overused joints, particularly in the hind limbs.
-This leads to the difficulty in movement that is likely characterized by a lot of the older dogs that you have seen.
+This leads to the difficulty in a movement that is likely characterized by a lot of the older dogs that you have seen.

 How to Use the Clippers

-Make sure that when you are using the clippers on your dog’s nails, you only use the scissor type clippers.
+Make sure that when you are using the clippers on your dog’s nails, you only use the scissor-type clippers.
 The ones that are made in the style of a guillotine will crush your dog’s toe.
 Also, make sure that you never put the entire nail into a clipper.

 Additionally, make sure you use the smaller clippers so that you have better control.
 Only the giant breeds will need larger clippers.
 Make sure your tools are always sharp, either sharpening or replacing your clippers on a regular basis.

-If you are using a “Pedi-paws” type grinder, make sure to smooth out your trim after the fact with a rotating emeryboard.
+If you are using a “Pedi-paws” type grinder, make sure to smooth out your trim after the fact with a rotating emery board.
 Only file the insensitive nail located around the sides and top of the quick.

 What to Do If You Cut the Quick